Berlin Real Estate Report 2018

-Evolution in Berlin’s districts
+Price Segments in Berlin’s districts

 Berlin’s districts are developing in a heterogeneous degree.
 The lower price segment almost completely disappeared in the districts Mitte, Kreuzberg, Charlottenburg, Wilmersdorf, Friedrichshain and Prenzlauer Berg.
 At the same time the upper price segment continues to grow.
 Our district reports show a detailed price evolution of Berlin’s districts from 2007 until today.

 3,750 Euro/m² is the average required price for inventory residential units in Berlin excluding new buildings.
 Depending on the apartment type, prices may differ to a greater or lesser extent from the average.